 Each unit under HAP contract must be inspected biennially within 24 months of the last full HQS inspection.
-The PHA reserves the right to require annual inspections of any unit or owner at any time.
+If a unit is found to have a life-threatening HQS fail or a unit with more than 5 deficiencies on an inspection, the owner of that unit will be required to participate in annual inspections for the period of 24 months before being returned to biennial inspections.
+This does not apply to life-threatening HQS fails caused by tenants.
+The PHA reserves the right to require annual inspections of any owner at any time.